-- 1. Prepare: Follow these steps to generate the NJ ASK Student Growth Profile for Training District 1: - a.
-Log into the NJ SMART training site (www.training.njsmart.org).
-The instructor will provide a username and password. - b.
-Hover your mouse over the Reporting tab and select District Reports to view the available reports in NJ SMART. - c.
-Select the NJ ASK Student Growth Profile under the section "Starting Points: Assessment Profiles" - d.
+- 1. Prepare: Follow these steps to generate the Student Growth Percent Profile for Training District 1: - a.
+Log into the NJ SMART (www.njsmart.org). - Hover over the Reporting tab and select District Reports to view the available reports in NJ SMART. - c.
+Select the Student Growth Percent Profile under the section "Starting Points: Assessment Profiles" - d.
 Choose the criteria from the available selections that will answer the focusing question above.
 The district is already selected for you, so next you need to select: - i.
 School: All Schools (so you can view how different schools compare against each other) - ii.
-Test Year: 2011-2012, the most recent year available - iii.
+Test Year: 2018-2019, the most recent year available - iii.
 Test Year Grade Level: Grade 5 - iv.
 Subject: LAL - e.
-Click Run Report.
+Click View Report.